 You will love this old-fashioned peanut butter candy if you love peanut butter.
 You only need a few simple ingredients, a few minutes, and a little muscle.

 Are there peanut butter lovers in your house?
-Here peanut butter is eaten with a spoon more than it is used in sandwiches.
+Here, peanut butter is eaten with a spoon more than it is used in sandwiches.

 When I saw this old-fashioned recipe card for peanut butter candy, I couldn’t remember anyone in my family ever making it.
 It almost didn’t make sense because I thought the love of peanut butter was hereditary in our family :-).

 Did your family have a tradition with old-fashioned sweets?
 Our current tradition (addiction) seems to be these gluten free peanut butter cinnamon rolls.
-They aren’t really a candy, but they are smothered in peanut butter.
+They aren’t really candy, but they are smothered in peanut butter.
 Need I say more?

 What kind of peanut butter is best for making candy?

 You are going to love the flexibility of this homemade peanut butter candy recipe.
-You can use any type of peanut butter (or nut butter!)
+You can use any peanut butter (or nut butter!)
 The obvious hero of this candy is the peanut butter.
 I used creamy peanut butter from Bees Knees, but you can use any creamy peanut butter.

-If are allergic to peanuts or you can’t eat nuts, you can still enjoy this homemade nut candy!!
+If you are allergic to peanuts or can’t eat nuts, you can still enjoy this homemade nut candy!!
 You can also use: